maasha/gnuplotter/README.md

 Testing
 -------
-gnuplotter have a `to_gp` method that dumps a standaline Gnuplot script with data, which is very useful for debugging and testing.
+gnuplotter have a `to_gp` method that dumps a standalone Gnuplot script including data, which is very useful for debugging and testing.
 For the above example the output is: